PVirie/quest/README.md

     ...
     ```
     -   By default, no variables are required to run the experiments.
 You can run the experiments without any language model or embedding model.
+    -   For CUDA, you might need to set `export CUBLAS_WORKSPACE_CONFIG=:4096:8` to allow `CUBLAS` to use deterministic algorithms.

 ### Environment Variable Formats